 By Destiny Pifer

 Of The Spirit

-PUNXSUTAWNEY â Jason Neyman is a familiar face.
-You may recognize him as a tutor for Keystone SMILES AmeriCorps who recently helped with the summer school program.
-Or perhaps you have seen him throughout the community.
+PUNXSUTAWNEY â€” Lynne Stello is a familiar face.
+You may recognize her as a teacherâ€™s aide for the Life Skills class at Punxsutawney Area High School.
+Or perhaps you have seen her throughout the community.